-The substructure is in satisfactory condition.
+The substructure is in fair condition.
 The east abutment backwall exhibits a spall with exposed reinforcement and hollow concrete at the north end.
 Fine to medium vertical cracks were noted at several substructure units.
-Failed concrete repairs were noted at the underside of Pier 2 cap and the corner of Column 1.
+Failed concrete repairs with exposed rusted reinforcement was noted at the underside of Pier 2 cap and the corner of Column 1.

-Based on the findings of the 2012 inspections, the main river bridge and all approach structures are capable of safely supporting all legal loads.
+Based on the findings of the 2014 inspections, the main river bridge and all approach structures are capable of safely supporting all legal loads.